 Think of switchboard operators, and you might picture old-fashioned operators wearing headsets and pushing plugs and cords into an array of holes — like Lily Tomlin's character Ernestine.

-In eight years, there will be 20% fewer switchboard operators than there were in 2016, says the Bureau of Labor Statistics, or BLS.
+By 2026, there will be 20% fewer switchboard operators than there were in 2016, says the Bureau of Labor Statistics, or BLS.

 20. Printing press operators